ThanarakLee/Project_DataEngineer/README.md

-# DataFlow: Integrated Data Engineering Project with GCP and Colab
+# DataFlow: Integrated End-to-End Data Engineering Project with GCP and Colab

 This project demonstrates the workflow of a Data Engineer.
 It utilizes the Google Cloud Platform and Google Colab as the main tools.